Last updated June 2026

-The Wairau River at Ferry Bridge on Peninsula Road near Spring Creek is one of Marlborough’s most visited summer swimming spots — a wide gravel-bed river with sandy banks and good flow about 10 km west of Blenheim.
-Important: this site is currently closed to swimming until at least June 2027 while Marlborough District Council carries out major stopbank repair works.
-The works are essential flood protection for the Spring Creek community but make the river hazardous during the construction period.
-Check current status before planning a visit.
+The Wairau River at Ferry Bridge on Peninsula Road near Spring Creek is a popular Marlborough swimming spot featuring a wide gravel-bed river with sandy banks and steady flow roughly 10 km west of Blenheim.
+The site is currently closed to swimming until at least June 2027 while Marlborough District Council completes major stopbank repair works.
+These works provide essential flood protection for the Spring Creek community but create hazards from machinery and disturbed silt during construction.
+Always confirm the latest status on official council channels before visiting.

 Practical Information

 Ferry Bridge takes its name from the flat-bottomed ferry that once crossed the Wairau River here before a bridge was built.
-The site on Peninsula Road has long been a popular access point to the river — the bank is gentle, there are small sandy areas at the water’s edge, and the wide gravel riverbed provides open space for families.
+The site on Peninsula Road has long served as a popular access point to the river, with gentle banks, small sandy areas at the water’s edge, and open space on the wide gravel riverbed.

-When open, the water is characteristically cold — the Wairau is a major braided river fed from alpine sources.
-The sandy sections attract swimmers but the depth is significant in the main channel and the site is not suitable for non-swimmers or young children without supervision.
-The river is not patrolled.
+When open, the water is characteristically cold as the Wairau is a major braided river fed from alpine sources.
+The sandy sections attract swimmers, yet the main channel reaches significant depth and the site is unsuitable for non-swimmers or young children without close supervision.
+The river remains unpatrolled at all times.

 The Current Closure

-In late 2025, Marlborough District Council closed Ferry Bridge to swimming until at least June 2027.
-The closure is to allow urgent repair of two sections of stopbank along Peninsula Road near Spring Creek.
-The stopbanks were damaged in the 2016 Kaikōura earthquake and further affected by the 2021 and 2022 floods.
-With large machinery operating on both sides of the Wairau River and silt being disturbed throughout the repair zone, the area has been assessed as too hazardous for public use.
+In late 2025 Marlborough District Council closed the Ferry Bridge swimming area until at least June 2027 to allow urgent repair of stopbanks along Peninsula Road near Spring Creek.
+The stopbanks sustained damage in the 2016 Kaikōura earthquake and were further affected by floods in 2021 and 2022.
+Large machinery operating on both sides of the river and ongoing silt disturbance have rendered the area hazardous for public use during the project.

-The stopbank repairs protect the Spring Creek community from flooding in high-flow events.
-MDC has indicated they would consider temporary access if safe windows present themselves, but no firm reopening date before June 2027 has been set.
+The repairs protect the Spring Creek community from flooding in high-flow events.
+Council has indicated it may consider temporary access if safe windows arise, but no firm reopening date before June 2027 has been confirmed.

 Water Quality (When Open)

-The Ferry Bridge site is one of Marlborough’s officially monitored swimming sites.
+The Ferry Bridge site is one of Marlborough’s officially monitored swimming locations.
 When open, E. coli levels are tested regularly during summer.
-For current water quality data check LAWA (lawa.org.nz/swim) under the Wairau River at Ferry Bridge listing.
-The standard river advice applies: avoid swimming for 2–3 days after heavy rain.
+For current water quality data consult LAWA under the Wairau River at Ferry Bridge listing.
+Standard river advice applies: avoid swimming for 2–3 days after heavy rain.

 Is Ferry Bridge swimming area open?